On this page

 For a prescription for a drug of addiction (Schedule 8 drug) to be valid, the Schedule 8 drug must be the only item on the prescription.
 If different strengths of the same Schedule 8 drug are required for a patient, a separate prescription is required for each strength.

 No. All dispensed Schedule 8 prescriptions must be separately retained on the premises of the pharmacy that dispensed them.
 The patient (or agent) will need to come back to your pharmacy to get the repeats dispensed when they are due, or make arrangements for the medicine to be delivered/sent to them from your pharmacy.
-If these options are not convenient, the patient will need to obtain a new prescription from his or her doctor.
+If these options are not convenient, the patient will need to obtain a new prescription from their doctor.

 No. All dispensed prescriptions for anabolic androgenic steroidal agents must be retained on the premises of the pharmacy where they were originally dispensed.
 The patient (or agent) will need to come back to your pharmacy to get the repeats dispensed when they are due, or make arrangements for the medicine to be delivered to them from your pharmacy.
-If these options are not convenient, the patient will need to obtain a new prescription from his or her doctor.
+If these options are not convenient, the patient will need to obtain a new prescription from their doctor.

 The same requirements apply to the barbiturates amylobarbitone and pentobarbitone when packed and labelled for injection.
 More information is available in the Guide to Poisons and Therapeutic Goods Legislation for Pharmacists (TG79).